-Carpal tunnel syndrome is a painful, progressive condition that occurs due to compression of the wrist’s median nerve.
+Carpal tunnel syndrome (CTS) is a painful condition that occurs due to compression of the wrist’s median nerve.
 It can cause pain, numbness, and tingling in the hand and fingers.

-Also known as median nerve entrapment or median nerve compression, it may happen when a nerve swells, the tendons become inflamed, or something causes swelling in the carpal tunnel.
+Also known as median nerve entrapment or median nerve compression, CTS may happen when a nerve swells, the tendons become inflamed, or something causes swelling in the carpal tunnel.

-Symptoms include tingling, burning, or itching and numbness in the palm of the hand and the fingers, especially the thumb and index finger.
+Symptoms include tingling, burning, or itching and numbness in the palm of the hand and the fingers, especially the thumb and the index finger.

 Without treatment, CTS can have a negative impact on a person’s quality of life.
-Eventually, the median nerve can become severely damaged, and there may be permanent numbness in the fingers and permanent weakness in the muscles that are innervated by the median nerve.
+Eventually, the median nerve can become severely damaged.
+Consequently, there may be permanent numbness in the fingers and permanent weakness in the muscles that are innervated by the median nerve.

-CTS often results from repetitive wrist movements, and therefore, it is commonly linked to computer use, but reports date back to the 1800s.
-It was familiar to orthopedic surgeons since before the widespread use of computers.
+CTS often results from repetitive wrist movements, and therefore, it is commonly linked to computer use.
+However, reports date back to the 1800s, and the condition was familiar to orthopedic surgeons before the widespread use of computers.

 CTS symptoms tend to develop gradually over time.

-The first symptoms often appear during the night, or on waking up in the morning.
-Patients may feel the need to “shake out” their hands when they wake up.
+Symptoms may initially appear at night or upon waking up in the morning.
+Individuals may feel the need to “shake out” their hands when they wake up.
 The discomfort may wake them repeatedly during the night.

 The three main symptoms of CTS are:

-These symptoms occur in the thumb and the two fingers next to it, as well as half of the ring finger.
+These symptoms occur in the thumb and the two fingers next to it, as well as in half of the ring finger.
 They may extend to the rest of the hand and into the forearm.

-As the condition progresses, symptoms may persist during the day.
-The person may lose grip strength and find it harder to form a fist or grasp small objects.
+As the condition progresses, symptoms may persist during waking hours.
+A person may lose grip strength and find it harder to form a fist or grasp small objects.
 Opening a bottle of soda, doing up buttons, or typing on a keyboard can become a challenge.